roheen781/North-by-Northeast-Journeys-main/content/english/multiactivity/Multi-Activity Holiday in Meghalaya.md

 ###### HIGHLIGHTS
 ```
 > Hike and Bike in the ‘Abode of Clouds’
-> Visit the live root bridges
+> Day hikes to the living root bridges and more
 > Cycle along the Indo-Bangla border
 > Views, views and more views
 > Waterfalls, Caves, Archery, Cuisine and more